 Pediatric Rehabiltation and Education Admission Process

-Survivors of traumatic brain injury and neurologic injury are referred to SMRC at Lakesude Neurologic on a national level.
+Survivors of traumatic brain injury and neurologic injury are referred to SMRC at Lakeside Neurologic on a national level.
 Individuals are qualified for admission individually on a clinical, medical and financial basis.

 Family members and other concerned parties are encouraged to tour the program prior to admission in order to make informed placement decisions.
 SMRC assists in lessening the financial burden placed on family members by absorbing some of the costs associated with travel expenses, meals, and overnight accommodations.

 The Admissions Department is available to assist all concerned parties with any questions.
-For assistance in making a referral, please call (800-697-5390) and ask to speak to a Referral Coordinator.
-During non-business hours, please ask the operator to transfer you to the on-call Referral Coordinator.
+For assistance in making a referral, please call (800-697-5390) and ask to speak to the Admissions Department.